 • Push AI hardest in flows closest to purchase intent: cart, browse, and post‑purchase.

-The right email automation service makes this cycle fast: test, measure, roll out, or kill.
-If iteration feels risky or slow, you’re on the wrong platform.
+The right email automation tool makes it easy to test, measure, launch, or stop flows quickly.
+If making changes feels risky or slow, you’re using the wrong platform.

 TL;DR